Pollock Halls of Residence: Fraser House

 The building that used to be called Fraser House still exists, but has been merged with Holland House.
 Fraser House was named after Sir John Fraser, surgeon and Principal of the University from 1944 to 1948.

 Other buildings on site

 The other buildings on-site at Pollock Halls are available for use as conference, meeting, dining and function rooms throughout the entire year.
 Edinburgh First is the commercial arm of the Accommodation Services within the University and is the main point of contact for the hire of these buildings.

 John McIntyre Conference Centre

 Comprising refectory, shop, and bar upstairs.
 The bar was previously known as the 'John McIntyre Centre Bar', but was refurbished and rebranded as 'Centro' in 2004.
-The building underwent an extensive and comprehensive refurbishment in 2009, and was subsequently renamed the John McIntyre Conference Centre.
+The building underwent an extensive and comprehensive refurbishment in 2009, and was subsequently renamed the John McIntyre Conference Centre, affectionately referred to as the JMCC.
 It is the university's premier conference center for both academic and non-academic events.